rpires71/milestone2/README.md

 ---

-## User Stories for Book Your Holiday Page
+## User Stories for Trip Planning and External Booking Integration Page
 [⬆ Back to Table of contents](#table-of-contents)

 **(must-have)**